PROGRAM, WORKSHOP, AND SPEAKER PROFILES

 Presenter: Bob Steele

 Part one of a two-part class.
 Join professional bird photographer Bob Steele as we explore digital bird photography in the field.
 At a local park, we will look for easy-to-photograph subjects to allow the primary focus to be on technique and fundamentals.
 Topics discussed and explained will include camera setup, equipment, exposure techniques, composition, flash use, digital field evaluation of images, and approaching subjects.
 Later in the day, we hope to work on birds in flight, dealing with tricky light, getting close to difficult birds, and more.
 If you have just switched to mirrorless, or are seriously considering it, Bob will discuss the latest in mirrorless technology and the advantages in the field.
 Minimum equipment requirements for the workshop are: digital SLR body (or mirrorless); 300mm lens; teleconverters (optional), and tripod (optional).
 For more information about Bob, and to see more of his photography, check out his website: bobsteelephoto.com.
 Workshop fee ($25) includes Introduction to Photo Editing on Saturday.
 Limit 10.
-This workshop is FULL.
-Contact Registrar to be placed on the waitlist.

 Bob Steele is a retired engineer and professional bird photographer from Inyokern, CA. He has been involved in birding and bird photography for over 30 years.
 Inyokern is in the bird-rich Kern County, an area centrally located at the convergence of multiple bioregions, providing the opportunity to photograph many avian subjects.
 Bob has also traveled around the country, to Central and South America, Africa, Australia, Southeast Asia, the Southern Ocean and more, photographing birds along the way.
 Bob’s photos can be seen in many publications: Birding, Wild Bird, Birder’s World, Ducks Unlimited, National Geographic Traveler, and National Wildlife magazines; books include: multiple National Geographic field guides, the Smithsonian Field Guide to Birds of North America, the American Museum of Natural History Birds of North America, and the Stokes Field Guide to Birds of North America.